hohnzy/public-blog/README.md

 ###### Running application
 * Open app folder in terminal and type: `node app.js`
-* If you see *SERVER IS RUNNING!*, then everything is alright
+* If you see *"SERVER IS RUNNING!"*, then everything is alright
 * Open your browser and type url: `localhost:3000`
 * Use as you wish :)